PrefectHQ/prefect/docs/guides/logs.md

 ```
 </div>

-You can also configure this behavior globally for all Prefect flows, tasks, and subflows.
+Configure this behavior globally for all Prefect flows, tasks, and subflows.

 <div class='terminal'>
 ```bash